jahidulpabelislam/personal-site/README.md

 ### [4.x](https://github.com/jahidulpabelislam/portfolio/tree/releases/tag/v4)

-Having been in a commercial job developing, and with experience on how sites/apps are developed on a production level, I thought I'd use that new knowledge to majorly overhaul my site - this included refactor to conform to various coding standards, all custom styles & updated content.
+Having been in a commercial job developing, I used the new knowledge gained on developing at production level to majorly overhaul my site - this included refactor to conform to various coding standards, all custom styles & updated content.
 This project started in the summer of 2017 and finished in the summer of 2018.

 ## Related Projects